Kaushal1011/filetcpclient-ccompilerserver/README.md

 # filetcpclient + compile and execute
-bare bones file tcp client using packed struct encoding and custom packets
+bare bones file tcp client using packed struct encoding and custom packets. works as a c compiler can't return errors for now

 to run